sbt/sbt/src/sphinx/Getting-Started/Basic-Def.rst

-An sbt build definition can contain files ending in `.sbt`, located in the base directory, and files ending in `.scala`, located in the `project` subdirectory of the base directory.
+An sbt build definition can contain files ending in `.sbt`, located in the base directory, and files ending in `.scala`, located in the `project/` subdirectory the base directory.

-You can use either one exclusively, or use both.
-A good approach is to use `.sbt` files for most purposes, and use `.scala` files only to contain what can't be done in `.sbt`.
+This page discusses `.sbt` files, which are suitable for most cases.
+The `.scala` files are typically used for sharing code across `.sbt` files and for larger build definitions.

-This page discusses `.sbt` files.
-See :doc:`.scala build definition <Full-Def>` (later in Getting Started) for more on `.scala` files and how they relate to `.sbt` files.
+See :doc:`.scala build definition <Full-Def>` (later in Getting Started) for more on `.scala` files.

 What is a build definition?
 ---------------------------